SyamSribalaji/CAD-for-VLSI-Systems-CS6230/README.md

 ## CAD-for-VLSI-Systems-CS6230

 ### Objective:
-Design and implement an area-efficient pipelined module supporting unary operators (activation functions) for transforming data streams using cfloat8_1_5_2 datatype [(link)]([https://www.example.com](https://cdn.motor1.com/pdf-files/535242876-tesla-dojo-technology.pdf)).
+Design and implement an area-efficient pipelined module supporting unary operators (activation functions) for transforming data streams using cfloat8_1_5_2 datatype <a href="[https://example.com](https://www.example.com](https://cdn.motor1.com/pdf-files/535242876-tesla-dojo-technology.pdf)" style="color: blue;">(Cfloat8)</a>

 ### Functionality:
 The module supports the following unary operators: tanh(x), sigmoid(x), leaky_ReLu(x), SeLu(x).

 ### Implementation:

-1. Utilizes the smallest building blocks for each function, allowing reusability.
+1. Utilizes the smallest building blocks for each function and allowing reusability.
-2. Pipelining implemented to ensure full bandwidth utilization without stalls.
+2. Pipelining is implemented to ensure full bandwidth utilization without stalls.
 3. The design accommodates the use of a single unary function for a complete data stream.
-4. Handles datatype cfloat8_1_5_2 efficiently for the specified operations.

 ### Notes: